aharjula/moodle-qtype_stack/doc/en/Developer/Future_plans.md

 * Implement "BracketError" option for inputs.
 This allows the student's answer to have only those types of parentheses which occur in the teacher's answer.
 Types are `(`,`[` and `{`.
 So, if a teacher's answer doesn't have any `{` then a student's answer with any `{` or `}` will be invalid.
 * Enable individual questions to load Maxima libraries.
 * It would be very useful to have finer control over the validation feedback.
 For example, if we have a polynomial with answer boxes for the coefficients, then we should be able to echo back "Your last answer was..." with the whole polynomial, not just the numbers.
-* Better options for automatically generated plots.
-(Aalto use of tikzpicture?)
-(Draw package?)
 * Make the mark and penalty fields accept arbitrary maxima statements.
 * Check CAS/maxima literature on -inf=minf.
 * Facility to import test-cases in-bulk as CSV (or something).
 Likewise export.